jflalonde/illuminationSingleImage/README.md

 4. If matlab complains that it can't find the function `xrepmat`, you can either install the [lightspeed](http://research.microsoft.com/en-us/um/people/minka/software/lightspeed/) package by Tom Minka, or safely replace all the `xrepmat` by the built-in `repmat`.

+5. The "sky illumination" code was broken recently due to a change in the `skyModel` repo.
+Please pull!
+*Thanks to Yannick Hold-Geoffroy for finding that bug!*

 Coordinates
 ===========